Originally published on April 25, 2018. Updated June 26, 2024.

 Download: Solarity.com (Direct file, Word)

-This project charter template is designed specifically for use by project managers in agency settings.
-It can also double up as a business proposal given its focus and depth.
+This project charter template is designed specifically for project managers in agency settings.
+Given its focus and depth, it can also double as a business proposal.

 Download: MyPMLLC.com (Word, PDF)

 There is no fixed "recipe" for making a project plan.
 You can be as detailed or superficial as you need to be.
-Unlike the project charter, which is meant for stakeholders on both sides of the table, the project plan is mostly to cue you and your team into the project and its goals.
+Unlike the project charter, which is meant for stakeholders on both sides of the table, the project plan is mostly meant to introduce you and your team to the project and its goals.

 Think of it as a simplified, distilled form of the project charter, but less formal.